-During the evenings we encouraged community unity and living, so clients are encouraged to prepare healthy meals for themselves and for others to enjoy.
-This will be overseen to ensure that all clients’ nutritional needs are met.
+We encourage community unity and living, so clients are encouraged to enjoy healthy meals together and share stories and experiences.
+All meals are overseen to ensure that all clients’ nutritional needs are met.
 It is important that clients are not mollycoddled, as this does not serve them in the real world.
 Once out of treatment they have to be able to provide and look after themselves.
 Many that come to us, have never learned self-care, so we make it a priority to install the basics of self-care, so they can look forward to a healthier and brighter future

 As well as having a varied daily menu, patients can choose from a selection of our snacks and drinks that are available throughout the day and evening.
 For those with specific dietary needs and requirements, we will make every effort to meet them.